 Remove evidence of having a pet indoors

 All those kitty litter boxes, dog chew-toys or hamster hutches should be taken away and out of sight.
 Anything that will suggest to the buyer that a pet resides here should be hidden.

-It should be noted that we at Scottish Property Centre love pets (especially dogs!) and just to prove it the picture above is Craig from our Shawlands office dog, Buddy!
+It should be noted that we at Scottish Property Centre love pets (especially dogs!) and just to prove it the above picture is Buddy, Craig from the Shawlands branch dog!
 But for best practice of selling your home, we recommend that a pet not be present.